miyagi-dev/miyagi/README.md

 - [mustache.js](https://github.com/janl/mustache.js)
 - [pug](https://github.com/pugjs/pug)

-Because of that, _freitag_'s concept of data inclusion doesn't work.
+Because of that, _headman_'s concept of data inclusion doesn't work.
 Nevertheless, you can still define all variables manually in your data files.
 These variables will then be available in your included components.

 If you use `pug`, you could also use a `mixin` and would then be able to use data inclusion.
-However, _freitag_ is not able to render mixins independently, so you could only render them in the context of the including file.
+However, _headman_ is not able to render mixins independently, so you could only render them in the context of the including file.

 **The following engines don't allow passing data into includes and the data is not globally available:**

 - [nunjucks](https://github.com/mozilla/nunjucks)

 If you use `nunjucks`, you could set a variable in your component (e.g. `{% set myVar = myData.myVar %}` which creates a global variable.
 This would be available in the included component.
-Alternatively you could use a `macro`, but _freitag_ is not able to render these independently, so you could only render them in the context of the including file.
+Alternatively you could use a `macro`, but _headman_ is not able to render these independently, so you could only render them in the context of the including file.

 **Engines that don't support includes at all:**

 - [underscore](https://github.com/jashkenas/underscore)
 - [haml.js](https://github.com/tj/haml.js)

-**_freitag_ doesn't work with the following rendering engines:**
+**_headman_ doesn't work with the following rendering engines:**

 - [doT](https://github.com/olado/doT)
 - [marko](https://github.com/marko-js/marko)